PyCOMPLETE/GasFlowHLCalculator/README.md

 - The most recent version is defined here.
 - This module controls the read and write access to the directory where the offline recomputed heat loads are stored.

-compute_QBS_LHC.py, valve_LT.py, Pressure_drop.py
+compute_QBS_LHC.py, valve_LT.py, Pressure_drop.py, var_getter.py

 - The main calculations are performed here.
-- These modules are translations of Benjmain Bradu's matlab scripts.
+- These modules are based on Benjmain Bradu's matlab scripts.

 001_store_recalculated.py